lelouch0204/political-bias-detection/index.md

 <div class="info-box">

 This repository contains our comprehensive machine learning project for **CS 7641 - Machine Learning**.
-We are developing and implementing state-of-the-art ML algorithms to solve [brief description of your project topic].
+We are developing and implementing state-of-the-art ML algorithms to detect political bias in piece of text.

 </div>